 TC Cassidy – RHYTTAC Technical Assistance Director

 TC Cassidy holds a Master’s Degree in Public Administration from the University of Tennessee at Chattanooga and Bachelor’s Degree in Criminal Justice from East Tennessee State University.
 She is currently completing a second Master’s Degree in Divinity from Phillips Theological Seminary.
 She has extensive experience in the youth services field and has worked in both direct care and supervisory positions in basic center, transitional living, and street outreach programs.
-Cassidy is a talented facilitator and has provided training and technical assistance for more than 12 years to RHY providers, first as a representative of a major agency in the Southeastern Network and most recently for NRCYS, as a Senior Development Specialist.
+TC is a talented facilitator and has provided training and technical assistance for more than 12 years to RHY providers, first as a representative of a major agency in the Southeastern Network and most recently for NRCYS, as a Senior Program Development Specialist.
 She is already well known to RHY providers across the country and she will continue to lead the technical assistance team.